Houston Psychiatrist

 • Bipolar I – Classified as the most severe form of the disease, the episodes will last a minimum of a week, depression will last for up to two weeks, and both the mania and depression can occur simultaneously.

-• Bipolar II – This is a less severe form of the disease.
+• Bipolar II – This is a less severe form of the disease, but it can still be quite dysfunctional when untreated.
 The mania is less intense and these people can frequently handle activities of daily living.

 • Cyclothymia – People with this illness have continuous but irregular mood swings that may vary from mild to moderate levels but for extended periods of time.
 There are usually only short periods of normalcy and the mood changes can occur quickly.